betonpletWilson/HealthCapstone/README.md

 # Health Capstone

+##Steps to clone
+1. Clone the repo
+2. Restart PC
+3. Delete the .gradle in the user folder (this is found in This PC > Load Disk > Users > [userName] > .gradle
+4. Restart PC again
+5. Download gradle again from the gradle tab in AndroidStudio

 ## Steps to Clone in Android Studio
 - On the 'Welcome' page, select the ... on the far right